Get Started with a One-to-One Personalized Demo

 This requirement is part of the efforts for enhancing the cross-border cooperation when it comes to cyber incidents, in a bid to improve the overall cybersecurity across the European Union.

-With the introduction of the NIS Directive, all organizations that it applies to will need to have a platform that provides an orchestrated Incident Response and helps prepare reports for the investigation that follows each incident.
+With the introduction of the NIS Directive, all organizations that it applies to will need to have a platform that provides an orchestrated Incident Response and helps prepare reports for the investigation that follows each security incident.

 Given that this type of platform will become mandatory, businesses affected by this Directive are advised to start exploring the market for SOAR platforms as soon as possible.